Voyager Token (VGX) Price Tops $0.11 on Exchanges

 Voyager Token Profile

-Voyager Token’s launch date was June 28th, 2017.
+Voyager Token launched on June 28th, 2017.
 Voyager Token’s total supply is 278,482,214 tokens.
-The official website for Voyager Token is www.investvoyager.com.
+Voyager Token’s official Twitter account is @investvoyager and its Facebook page is accessible here.
+Voyager Token’s official website is www.investvoyager.com.
 The Reddit community for Voyager Token is https://reddit.com/r/investvoyager.
-Voyager Token’s official Twitter account is @investvoyager and its Facebook page is accessible here.

 Voyager Token Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Voyager Token directly using U.S. dollars.
-Investors seeking to acquire Voyager Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Voyager Token using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Voyager Token directly using U.S. dollars.
+Investors seeking to acquire Voyager Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Voyager Token using one of the exchanges listed above.

 Receive News & Updates for Voyager Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Voyager Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.